stevesri/dsnyhackathon/README.md

 these issues.
 Given the time-frame, we have chosen to come up with a simple home-grown framework to handle this issue.
 By doing this excercise, we will be able to understand the challenges in a greater depth in an isolated piece of code/environment.

+Please look at the architecture folder for the overall design

 # How to
 Steps -
 ```